Type 39 torpedo boat: Subsequent activities in the West

 T28 and T29 arrived in France in January 1944 to relieve T22 and T23 which returned to Germany for refits in February.
 T28 began a long refit upon her arrival that was not completed until early June.
 After laying a minefield off the Sept-Îles on the north coast of Brittany on the night of 25/26 April, the 4th Flotilla, now consisting of T24, T27 and T29, was engaged by an Allied force that consisted of the light cruiser HMS Black Prince and the destroyers HMS Ashanti, HMCS Athabaskan, HMCS Haida and HMCS Huron off the Île de Batz.
 The Allied ships were faster than the torpedo boats and closed the range despite the German attempt to disengage.
 The destroyers began firing at T24 and T27 and one hit significantly reduced the latter's speed; Korvettenkapitän (Lieutenant Commander) Franz Kohlauf, the flotilla commander, ordered her into Morlaix Bay and the Allied ships lost her radar reflection amongst the rocks of the bay.
 A shell later disabled T29's rudder and Ashanti and Huron concentrated on T29 while Haida and Athabaskan continued their pursuit of T24.
 They disengaged before T24 reached Saint-Malo, and returned to help sink T29.

 After emergency repairs, T27 joined T24 in Saint-Malo during the night of 26/27 April.
 The sisters departed for Brest on the night of 28/29 April and were intercepted by Haida and Athabaskan off Île Vierge.
 The Germans turned away, firing all of their torpedoes as they turned.
 One of T24's torpedoes hit Athabaskan which blew up shortly afterward and sank.
 Haida pursued T27, badly damaging her.
-While maneuvering, T27 accidentally ran aground and the Canadian destroyer continued to engage until she started a large fire and then returned to the site where Athabascan had sunk to rescue survivors.
+While maneuvering, T27 accidentally ran aground and the Canadian destroyer continued to engage until she started a large fire and then returned to the site where Athabaskan had sunk to rescue survivors.
 T24 and a pair of minesweepers failed in their attempt to pull T27 off.
 British motor torpedo boats (MTB) and aircraft destroyed her wreck in early May.
 The 4th Torpedo Boat Flotilla was then disbanded and T24 was assigned to the 8th Destroyer Flotilla.